varnish/Varnish-Book/varnish_book.rst

 Tuning
 ======

-*This section is for the System Administration Course only*
+*This chapter is for the System Administration Course only*

 This section covers: